 The possession or burning of candles is prohibited, except if approved in writing by a Resident Director for religious ceremonies.
 If approved to burn candles for a religious purpose, the candles must be attended at all times and extinguished as soon as the ceremony is over.
 You will be billed for any damage from candles.
 Candles found in violation of this policy may be confiscated by a RAD staff member and may be returned to the resident on their next trip home.

 You are responsible for keeping your assigned bedroom space clean and free from excessive clutter/litter and displeasing odors.
 Unsanitary living conditions that may be hazardous to students' health or have the potential to attract pests are prohibited.
 Your Resident Assistant can assist you by facilitating a Living Learning Agreement among you and your roommates.
-Your Resident Director will inspect individual bedrooms during the eighth week of each quarter and prescribe cleaning tasks if needed.
+Residential and Dining Staff will inspect individual bedrooms during each quarter and prescribe cleaning tasks if needed.
 If you fail to clean your bedroom, Residential and Dining Services will clean the space and bill the appropriate student accounts.

 Community billing is a process that may be used in response to community damage, vandalism, biohazards, and related issues in the residential community.
 When such an issue has occurred in a shared community area (i.e., lounge, hallway, stairwell, elevator, etc.) within housing, and the specific person(s) responsible for the issue cannot be determined, RAD Services may bill a floor, building, or sub-group of residents for the cost of the cleaning and maintenance required to appropriately address the issue.